 10. What’s the biggest problem in Hawaii?

 When you arrive in Hawaii, you might be surprised to see homeless people.
 Most of the islands have a transient population somewhere.
-In 2019, an estimated 9.4% of the state’s population reported living below poverty level.
+In 2019, an estimated 9.4% of the state’s population reported living below the poverty level.

 Going along with this, one of the reasons homelessness is prevalent is because housing costs are incredibly high.
 Additionally, Hawaii has a high cost of living.